 1958 BMW 507 Rear - Source Ank Kumar, CC BY-SA 4.0, via Wikimedia Commons

 While the price wasn’t a big deal for the celebrity owners, the general shoppers weren’t appealed by the price tag at all.
-As such, the car was limited to only 252 units and had a short production run of three years only.
-Well because of that, the 1957 BMW 507 in a good condition demands a value of around $1.6 Million in 2024.
+As such, the car was limited to only 252 units and had a short production run of three years.
+Well because of that, the 1957 BMW 507 in good condition demands a value of around $1.6 Million in 2024.
 The Series II model in May 2021 was sold for $2.2 Million by Gooding & Company pointing towards the skyrocketed value of the car.
-In another auction held by Bonhams in 2018, John Surtees’ stunning 1957 BMW 507 Roadster created ripples in the market after it was sold for an $4.8 Million (£3.8 Million).
+In another auction held by Bonhams in 2018, John Surtees' stunning 1957 BMW 507 Roadster created ripples in the market after it was sold for $4.8 Million (£3.8 Million).